walnuthq/madara-docs/docs/concepts/settlement.md

 Requirements for a good settlement layer network are:
 - Secure.
 The used network has to be financially secure and trusted by all involved parties.
 - Availability.
-The used network has remain operational and available.
+The used network must remain operational and available.
 - Programmability.
 The used network has to be able to run the settlement logic.
 - Finality guarantees.
 The used network must provide strong finality guarantees to prevent state rollbacks.
-- Governance & development stability.
-The used network should be stable enough to support ongoing settlement.

 For convenience, the settlement layer is often a multipurpose blockchain.
 But, as noted earlier, it can also be a specialized network.